 Venison Meatball Alfredo is a delicious dinner recipe that is easy to make and even easier to repurpose!
 This big batch recipe will feed a family of four easily with plenty of leftovers.
-Then, with the leftovers you can either enjoy the meatballs by themselves, or make and enjoy a Venison Meatball Pizza with Alfredo Sauce!
+Then, with the leftovers you can either enjoy the meatballs by themselves, or make and enjoy a Meatball Pizza with Alfredo Sauce and Arugula!

 As an Amazon Associate, I earn from qualifying purchases

 Creating simple and tasty recipes with ground venison has become somewhat of an obsession with me lately.
 I had some leeks on hand, so I decided they would be a great addition to make a venison meatball recipe!
 And, rather than the normal marinara sauce, I went with one of our favorite jarred sauces from Raos – cheesy garlic alfredo sauce!

 Because this is a large volume recipe, I serve half of it for one meal, then take the leftover meatballs and will make my Venison Meatball Alfredo Pizza recipe with the other portion!
 I can usually make two pizzas with the leftovers from this recipe.
 So, I can get 3 meals out of this one recipe!